Situational Irony Examples, Definition, and Usage

 Situational Irony in Literature

-1. In the Tortoise and the Hare, a tortoise challenges a hare to a race.
+1. In The Tortoise and the Hare, a tortoise challenges a hare to a race.
 The speedy hare is expected to win.
 But he takes a break in the middle of the race and falls asleep.
 The tortoise keeps moving slowly and wins!

 2. In The Gift of the Magi by O. Henry, a poor couple decides to buy anniversary gifts.
 The wife sells her hair so she can buy a chain for her husband’s watch.
 Later, the husband tells her that he sold his watch to buy a comb for her hair!
 So both of them end up with useless gifts.